mranidev/laravel-snort/README.md

 ## License

-Laravel-Snort is open source software licensed under the MIT license.
+Laravel-Snort is open source software licensed under the GPL-3.0 license.
 See the LICENSE file for more information.